What will the new campus offer?

 What will happen to Egleston’s campus?

-After the construction of the new hospital is complete, Children’s will no longer operate an inpatient facility at Egleston.
+After the construction of the replacement hospital is complete, Children’s will no longer operate an inpatient facility at Egleston.
 The long-term purpose of Egleston’s campus will be determined during the planning process over the next several years.

 How will this impact Children’s relationship with Emory?